IvanDF/icon-builder/README.md

     <img src="./assets/ui-preview.png" alt="SVG Exporter UI Preview" width="350" />
 </div>

-**IconCraft** is a powerful and intuitive Figma plugin that allows you to craft and export icons as React components.
-With optional support for [Framer Motion](https://www.framer.com/motion/), you can bring your icons to life with animations.
-Future updates will include support for other frameworks.
+**IconCraft** is a simple yet powerful Figma plugin that lets you turn your frames into reusable React components.
+With optional support for [Framer Motion](https://www.framer.com/motion/), you can easily add animations to your icons.
+Future updates will include support for other frameworks as well.

 ---

-## 🚀 Features
+## 🚀 Key Features

-- **Export Frames as React Components**: Convert Figma frames into reusable React components.
+- **Export Frames as React Components**: Convert your Figma frames into ready-to-use React components.
 - **Framer Motion Support**: Add animations to your icons effortlessly.
-- **Customizable Component Names**: Define your own component and interface names.
+- **Customizable Names**: Choose your own component and interface names.
-- **Live Code Preview**: View the generated React code before exporting.
+- **Code Preview**: See the generated code before exporting.
-- **User-Friendly Interface**: Intuitive design for a seamless experience.
+- **User-Friendly Interface**: Designed to make everything quick and easy.
-- **Future Framework Support**: Designed to support other frameworks in future updates.
+- **Future-Ready**: Built to support additional frameworks in upcoming versions.

 ---